LoginRadius/engineering-portal/content/identity/cloud-computing-security-challenges/index.md

 The Cloud Security Alliance is the world's leading organization dedicated to defining and raising awareness of cloud security best practices.

 LoginRadius is a member, along with other experts in cloud security.
 Together, CSA members share up-to-date developments about the cloud computing environment.
 We recognize emerging security risks so that we can improve cloud security for everyone.

-As mentioned earlier, one way that LoginRadius recently shares expertise with the CSA is through their podcast, [CSA Security Update](https://podcasts.apple.com/us/podcast/csa-star-case-study-guest-deepak-gupta-co-founder-cto/id1463409667?i=1000452799351).
-To hear Deepak's interview with them, visit the [CSA Security podcast on iTunes](https://podcasts.apple.com/us/podcast/csa-star-case-study-guest-deepak-gupta-co-founder-cto/id1463409667?i=1000452799351).

-For more insights on cloud security or compliance, contact Deepak on [LinkedIn](https://ca.linkedin.com/in/dpgupta), [Twitter](https://twitter.com/dip_ak?lang=en), or email the CSA at info@cloudsecurityalliance.org.

 [![book-a-demo-loginradius](image5.png)](https://www.loginradius.com/book-a-demo/)